zowe/docs-site/docs/extend/extend-apiml/api-mediation-personal-access-token.md

 The `serviceId` represents the service the revocation should be applied to (e.g. APPL IDs), while the timestamp represents the current date of revocation, in milliseconds.

+By calling this endpoint, the user rule will be stored in the Caching Service under the `invalidScopes` key.

 When invalidation is successful, the response to the request is an empty body.

 ## Retrieve all the tokens and rules